Tanantor/envoy-extproc-sdk/README.md

 [`envoy`](https://www.envoyproxy.io/), one of the most powerful and widely used reverse proxies, is able to query an [ExternalProcessor](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) gRPC service in it's filter chain.
 This functionality opens the door to quickly and robustly implemently customized functions at the edge, instead of in targeted services.
 [Bond](www.bond.tech), for example, is using this functionality to implement authentication, API call logging, and write-request idempotency.
 While powerful, implementing these services still requires dealing with complicated `envoy` specs, managing information sharing across request phases, and an understanding of gRPC, none of which are exactly straightforward.

 **The purpose of this SDK is to make development of ExternalProcessors easy**.
 This SDK _certainly_ won't supply the most _performant_ edge functions.
-With the `docker-compose` setup here we see an overhead of about 20ms/req with 6 processors in the filter chain, or maybe about 4-5ms/req per filter.
+With the `docker compose` setup here we see an overhead of about 20ms/req with 6 processors in the filter chain, or maybe about 4-5ms/req per filter.
 Without a doubt, much better performance will come from eschewing the ease-of-use functionality here, packing processor functions together in one filter, implementing your filter in a compiled language, or even more likely _not using an ExternalProcessor at all_ but instead using a [WASM plugin](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/wasm/v3/wasm.proto) or registered [custom filter binary](https://github.com/envoyproxy/envoy-filter-example).
 Optimal performance isn't our goal; usability, maintainability, and low time-to-functionality is, and those aspects can often be more important than minimal latency.

 ### Usage